Glossary

 British Mission – a generic term for a British representational office overseas, be it an Embassy, Consulate-General, Consulate or High Commission.

 Entry Clearance (EC) – permission for a foreign national to enter (the UK).
-In the UK this is in the form of a sticker stuck to one page of the holder’s passport.
+For the UK this is in the form of a sticker stuck to one page of the holder’s passport.
 The Entry Clearance (sticker) will state what the holder is allowed to do in the UK and for how long.
 The layman’s understanding of this term would be simply ‘a visa’.

-Entry Clearance Officer (ECO) – a person employed by UKBA to made decisions on visa applications, who will therefore issue or refuse each application.
+Entry Clearance Officer (ECO) – a person employed by UKVI to made decisions on visa applications, who will therefore issue or refuse each application.
 Generally stationed at a British Mission overseas (Embassy, Consulate or High Commission).

 Entry Clearance Manager (ECM) – the person in charge of a visa section in an overseas British Mission (Embassy, Consulate or High Commission).